The Canna genus is the only genus belonging to the Cannaceae family of plants. It contains over 30 species.

 9. Sanitize garden tools with a 10 percent bleach solution to avoid introducing potentially harmful pathogens to plants and plant environments during tasks such as deadheading and pruning, digging, and weeding.

 10. Canna is a heavy feeder.
-Jump start it with a dose of 5-10-5 (NPK) fertilizer at the beginning of the season for a healthy flush of growth.
+Give plants a jump-start with a dose of 5-10-5 (NPK) fertilizer at the beginning of the season, for a healthy flush of growth.
 Healthy plants are less vulnerable to disease.

 11. And finally, if you’ve had a rust outbreak, rotate planting locations for next year, as the fungi winters over.